JUDSYS/v1Spec/spec/04-certs.md

 All name entries each MUST be at most 5 KiB long.

-All apps MUST suport such long names.
-They MAY, however, show only the begining of the name by default and have a simple way to show the full name.
+All apps MUST support such long names.
+They MAY, however, show only the beginning of the name by default and have a simple way to show the full name.
 Example: a tooltip or a button close to the name.

 There MUST be at least one name in the `INT/name` attribute.

-Any prefixes, sufixes, infixes, honorifics and similar things attached to the name MUST be verified.
+Any prefixes, suffixes, infixes, honorifics and similar things attached to the name MUST be verified.
 Example: a person may never use the prefix "Dr." if they have no valid doctorates degree.

 Generic prefixes like "Mr." or "Ms." and job titles MUST NOT be included in any of the names.

-For legal persons, it is recommended to follow the convention: `(<Acroymum>) <Full Legal Name> <Any special endings>` Examples:
+For legal persons, it is recommended to follow the convention: `(<Acronym>) <Full Legal Name> <Any special endings>` Examples:

 1. (USP) Universidade São Paulo
 2. Monsters Inc.